openware/open-finance/docs/02_definitions.md

 ## Numerical values

-Because precision in finance matters very much the **Float type must not be used**, it's an approximate data type which mean values are round up. **Decimal or String representation** should be preferred.
+Because precision in finance matters a lot, the **float type must not be used**, it's an approximate data type which means values are round up. **Decimal or String representation** should be preferred.
 A common practice is to use Decimal type inside independent systems and String for communication between systems.
-This is why every numerical values which matters in this protocol is stored in a string.
+This is why every numerical value which matters in this protocol is stored in a string.

 ## Units of time definition